Publishing By Using the Portal OSSRH Staging API⚓︎

 ⚓︎

 When publishing with the Nexus Repository Manager Staging API, there are existing endpoints that manage the process of closing repositories and promoting the release.
-For technical reasons, the reimplemented APIs only upload to the Publisher Portal on the release of the closed repository.
+For technical reasons, the reimplemented APIs only upload to the Publisher Portal on closing the repository.

 This API endpoint is intended to provide an additional method of uploading to